Chenrezig Statue with Consort

 The Tibetan Buddhists believe that every human being has a special connection with the Bodhisattva Chenrezig.
 Every time that you feel unencumbered compassion for nature, a person or an animal it is this connection revealing itself.
 As a result, every human being has a fundamental level of compassion.

-Additionally, all Buddhists can receive powerful benevolent blessings by reciting the Chenrezig mantra in Tibetan form “Om Mani Peme hung”.
+All Buddhists can receive powerful benevolent blessings by reciting the Chenrezig mantra in Tibetan form “Om Mani Peme hung”.
 Plus, the Avalokitesvara mantra in Sanskrit form is very similar “Om Mani Padme Hum” pronounced: ohm-mah-nee-pahd-may-hum.
-Say these repeatedly loudly or silently to your Chenrezig statue.
+Say these repeatedly loudly or silently to your Chenrezig statue with consort.